 4. Mow the lawn

 It is time for that last mow of the grass.
 Get it done now and then your garden should stay looking neat over the winter into next spring.
 This is such a quick win, as every garden looks so much better after the lawn has been mown.
 It will also make that first mow of next year that much easier if you get one more in now.
+If you want to keep it looking tidy with no maintenance all year round, then you might want to look into getting some fake grass.

 5. Repaint the decking